 His other doweling jig relies on a sharp chisel and can be adapted for any desired hole size, including stock diameters that the others methods would struggle with.

 I hope you found the information herein heplful.
 Embark on your dowel-making journey.
 I cannot help but hope that you do well.
 See what I did there?
+Don’t forget to check out a few more projects!

 Please share this resource if you found it helpful, and Be Inspired!